-Position of the Complainant: The Complainant's daughter had a fever, had vomited, and utilized the emergency room at a time when no alternative treatment facility was available.
-The charges are a covered benefit under the Plan.
+Position of the Complainant: The Complainant's daughter was experiencing painful, burning eyes that she could not open, and utilized the Emergency Room.
+The charges are a covered benefit as provided for in the Employer Benefit Plan.

-Position of the Respondent: The claim was not submitted with an emergency diagnosis, and the patient could have sought treatment from her primary care provider on a non-emergency basis the following morning.
-The denial of the claim should be upheld.
+Position of the Respondent: The patient could have sought treatment from her primary care provider on a non-emergency basis since the symptoms were a reoccurrence of those she had experienced two weeks earlier.